 Firstly, it’s important to know where exactly your puppy’s mind is right now as far as brain development is concerned.
 There is a reason we do not teach algebra to children in Kindergarten; they simply are not developmentally ready for it yet.
 We can apply the same logic to our puppies and concentrate on age-appropriate learning.
 Don’t worry, you will have plenty of time later to teach your new pup the complicated algebraic equations but let’s start with the ABC’s and learning how to read!

 Dogs have sensitive periods during which their brains are more susceptible to new things and experiences.
-One of those periods is between 8-12/14 weeks of age.
-If you are lucky enough to get your dog as a puppy, you can (and should!) take advantage, and be proactive in creating positive associations for your pup with ALL THE THINGS (people, animals, places, objects, surfaces, sounds, smells…).
+One of those periods is between 8-11 weeks of age (possibly up to 14 weeks in some dogs but the research is still out).
+If you are lucky enough to get your dog as a puppy, you can (and should!) take advantage, and be proactive in creating positive associations for your pup with ALL THE THINGS (people, animals, places, objects, surfaces, sounds, smells…) ASAP!
+The sooner, the better.
 We like to call this “socialization” but note that “socialization” is not just exposure; instead it is exposure with positive associations made.

 DO NOT WAIT UNTIL YOUR PUP IS FULLY VACCINATED!
 You can (and should) be creative in how you expose your pup to new things safely but if you wait until your pup is fully vaccinated (16-18 weeks) you will have missed this sensitive period.
 The clock is ticking.